codepath/android_guides/Heterogenous-Layouts-inside-RecyclerView.md

 `RecyclerView` can also be used to inflate multiple view types in situations where your list might be heterogeneous, in the sense, based on the response from the server, there might be a requirement for inflating different types of layouts (example: Consider facebook home feed where there are a variety of stories such as a status update, location update, single image, image album, video, etc).
 This guide will explain how to inflate multiple view types inside your `RecyclerView` widget based on the item type.

-Note: Refer [Implementing a Heterogenous ListView](https://github.com/codepath/android_guides/wiki/Implementing-a-Heterogenous-ListView) guide on how to inflate multiple item types within a `ListView`.
+Note: Refer [Implementing a Heterogeneous ListView](https://github.com/codepath/android_guides/wiki/Implementing-a-Heterogenous-ListView) guide on how to inflate multiple item types within a `ListView`.

 To implement heterogeneous layouts inside the `RecyclerView`, most of the work is done within the `RecyclerView.Adapter`.
 In particular, there are special methods to be overridden within the adapter:
 * `getItemViewType()`